What is the difference between MIL-STD-810G and MIL-STD-810H? [PDFs]

 What is MIL-STD-810?

-Some of the test methods and procedures that a MIL-STD-810-certified product might undergo include, but are not limited to, mechanical shock, explosive atmosphere, humidity, fungus and salt fog.
+Some of the test methods and procedures that a MIL-STD-810-certified product might undergo include, but are not limited to, mechanical shock, vibration, temperature, low pressure (altitude), humidity, fungus, salt fog and explosive atmosphere.

 Testing and certifying equipment to these and other harsh conditions lets military contractors know that the products they’re purchasing are durable, reliable and sustainable.